responder/restapi/Subscribers/ByList/README.md

 *The JSON object inside the value has to converted into a string*

 **Json object of List's data Example:**

+**Please note** - the following mobile phone prefixes are considered invalid: 056, 059

         [
            {